Genesis of Eden

 Though fertility rates are dropping, the sheer momentum of population growth ensures that at least another 3 billion people will be added to the planet between now and the year 2025; it could be as high as 4 billion taking it close to 10 billion total.
 At present growth rates, 1 billion people are added to the human ark every 11 years.
 There will be 6 billion mouths to feed by mid-1999.
 If current trends are not reversed, or at least slowed down, we could be facing a global population of close to 14 billion by the year 2100.
 But the problem is not population growth per se.
 It is that over 90 per cent of births now take place in the countries least able to cope with the resource and environmental consequences of burgeoning populations.
 Between now and the turn of the century, the number of people in the Third World will grow by over 900 million, or 24.6 per cent.
 Meanwhile the population of industrialized countries will grow by only 56 million, or 5.2 per cent.

 Big Family No 1 Zhang Xiaogang.
-China has a one child one family policy.
+China has until recently had a one child one family policy.

 Healing Population: